Daxaar/will-it-blend-crm/README.md

 will-it-blend-crm
 =================

-Code samples answering questions that come to mind during CRM 2011 Development
+Code samples answering questions that come to mind during CRM 2011 Development.

+- Can shared variables be passed from a sync to async plugin?